hoverkraft-tech/docker-base-images/images/ci-helm/README.md

 | script    | purpose                                                    |
 | --------- | ---------------------------------------------------------- |
 | helm-deps | autmatically download helm dependencies in an arboressence |

+## Usage

+To use the image, you can pull it from the [OCI registry](https://github.com/orgs/hoverkraft-tech/packages/container/package/docker-base-images%2Fci-helm).